mmore500/AvidaGeneDupe/review/2025-06-07-coverletter-plosbio.md

 > DuBose, J. G., & de Roode, J. C. (2024).
 The link between gene duplication and divergent patterns of gene expression across a complex life cycle.
 Evolution Letters, 8(5), 726–734. doi:10.1093/evlett/qrae028

-Applying a comparative approach, establishes evidence for adaptive neo-functionalization of duplicated genes in monarch butterflies vis-a-vis shifts in expression patterns between lifecycle stages.
+Applying a comparative approach establishes evidence for adaptive neo-functionalization of duplicated genes in monarch butterflies vis-a-vis shifts in expression patterns between lifecycle stages.
 Our experiments generally echo these findings, with newly evolved complex tasks tending to arise within duplicated segments.

 **What significance do your results have for the field?**